jomo8/driver/README.md

 # TODO
 1) Clean the code, add some comments.

-2) Develop uart write and read fubctions using ring buffer.
+2) Develop uart write and read functions using ring buffer.

 3) Configure i2c communication read and write functions. use a second ring buffer.